pnpm/pnpm.io/docs/cli/run.md

 When `true`, pnpm will run any pre/post scripts automatically.
 So running `pnpm foo` will be like running `pnpm prefoo && pnpm foo && pnpm postfoo`.

+### --resume-from &lt;package_name\>

+Added in: v7.22.0

+Resume execution from a particular project.
+This can be useful if you are working with a large workspace and you want to restart a build at a particular project without running through all of the projects that precede it in the build order.

 ### --filter &lt;package_selector\>